 If it's a group dinner, some sort of meeting of posh minds, you can just as well order an appetizer, one or two sides, or ask someone if they'd like to share an entree - socially speaking, people hate coming off in a hungry hungry hippo sort of light, so chances are if you ask loud enough, and in a waifish, laissez-faire way, you'll have them cornered to say yes.

 If it's just a table for two weekday night catch up with your good friend, and the Rockefeller throws out a place where the waiters make more a year than you do, there is no shame at all in proposing a more budget friendly name.
-If Muffy's not an idiot, she'll get the hint and keep in mind for next time.
+If Muffy's not completely daft, she'll get the hint and keep in mind for next time.

 Home Away From Home